We work closely with a network of Scottish farmers, many of whom have supplied us with oats for several generations.

 The oat crop is at its most picturesque in early August, when the oats start to turn golden.
 Then it's time for harvest to begin.

-Neil tests the crop for moisture before harvest - a moisture level of around 15% is ideal for harvesting.
+The crop is tested for moisture before harvest - a moisture level of around 15% is ideal for harvesting.

 The oats are tipped into the grain dryer where they are dried and cooled to reduce the moisture level so they can be safely stored until they are collected for transporting to the mill.